aptos-labs/developer-docs/docs/tutorials/build-e2e-dapp/2-set-up-react-app.md

 );
 ```

-4. Dont forget to import the _components_ we just added:
+4. Don't forget to import the _components_ we just added:

 ```js
 import { Layout, Row, Col } from "antd";